-Alternative B Crest Canyon Alignment:
+Under Crest Canyon Alternative Alignment:

-As depicted on Figure 5, Alternative B is approximately 5.3 miles in length and would descend immediately south of the rail bridge that spans over the San Dieguito Lagoon and enter the Under Jimmy Durante Boulevard North Portal, then continue south and exit at the Knoll Near I-5 South Portal.
-The tracks would then rise as it transitions back into the existing railroad alignment north of the Sorrento Valley Station.
+As depicted on Figure 5, the Under Crest Canyon Alternative Alignment is approximately 5.1 miles in length and would descend immediately south of the future San Dieguito Double Track Project bridge that spans over the San Dieguito Lagoon and enter the Under Jimmy Durante Boulevard North Portal, then continue south, following under Crest Canyon, and exit at the Knoll Near I-5 South Portal.
+The tracks would then rise above ground as it transitions back into the existing railroad alignment north of the Sorrento Valley Station.

-Alternative C Camino del Mar Alignment:
+Under Camino Del Mar Alternative Alignment:

-As depicted on Figure 6, Alternative C is approximately 4.9 miles in length and would descend immediately south of the rail bridge that spans over the San Dieguito Lagoon and enter the Under Jimmy Durante Boulevard North Portal.
-This alternative would continue south and exit at the Torrey Pines Road South Portal, bridge over the Los Peñasquitos Lagoon, and then transition back to the existing railroad alignment.
+As depicted on Figure 6, the Under Camino Del Mar Alternative Alignment is approximately 4.9 miles in length and would descend immediately south of the future San Dieguito Double Track Project bridge that spans over the San Dieguito Lagoon and enter the Under Jimmy Durante Boulevard North Portal.
+This alternative would continue south, following mostly under Camino Del Mar, and exit at the Torrey Pines Road West South Portal, on a bridge over the Los Peñasquitos Lagoon, and then transition back to the existing railroad alignment.
 The existing railroad alignment within Los Peñasquitos Lagoon would be double tracked, which would require raising and widening the existing berm in the lagoon to address flooding and sea level rise projections.